Version Sets & Promotion

 * `edge` (locked default settings)

-* Always latest agent/state machine; no explicit LLM preferences.
+* Always the latest agent and state machine, with no explicit LLM preferences.

 * Cannot be updated via the upsert API and cannot be deleted.

-* Use for quick local validation or smoke checks; not for stable user exposure.
+* Use it for quick local validation or smoke checks, not for stable user exposure.

 * `release` (default exposed to users)